Skip to main content

 7. Tandem and dissections

-8. Panel discussion
+8. Protection pro and contra – Panel discussion

 15:45–16:00 Start-ups Session